eclipse-sumo/sumo/docs/web/docs/FAQ.md

   vehicles may differ a bit, one of the vehicles may seem to jump backwards.

-  This should not happen from Version0.8 on.
+  This should not happen from version 0.8 on.